JammyStuff/open-build-service-ansible/README.md

 The user to use for signing.
 Note that this corresponds to the email address of the GPG key that should be used.
 By default this is defaultkey@localobs, and this is the address that will be used for the key generated for the local signer created by this role.
 If you are using a detached signing server, it is recommended that you use a different email address for the GPG key on that machine and set this variable to it.

+### obs_configuration_title

+The title that appears on the web user interface landing page.

+### obs_configuration_description

+The description that appears on the web user interface landing page.

+### obs_configuration_name

+The instance name which gets generated into each package.
+Short string only, no white spaces recommended.

+### obs_configuration_anonymous_on_off

+Sets policy on whether anonymous access is permitted.
+The values 'on' or 'off' are valid.

+### obs_configuration_registration_allow_disallow

+Sets policy on whether user self registration is permitted.
+The values 'allow' and 'disallow' are valid.

+### obs_configuration_default_access_disabled_on_off

+Sets policy on whether default access is disabled.
+The values 'on' or 'off' are valid.

+### obs_configuration_permit_user_home_on_off

+Sets policy on whether a user is permitted to have a home project.
+The values 'on' or 'off' are valid.

+### obs_configuration_group_creation_on_off

+Sets policy on whether group creation is permitted.
+The values 'on' or 'off' are valid.

+### obs_configuration_change_password_on_off

+Sets policy on whether a user can change their password.
+The values 'on' or 'off' are valid.

+### obs_configuration_hide_private_options_on_off

+Sets policy on whether private options are hidden.
+The values 'on' or 'off' are valid.

+### obs_configuration_gravatar_on_off

+Sets policy on whether a gravatar should be used in the web user interface.
+The values 'on' or 'off' are valid.

+### obs_configuration_enforce_project_keys_on_off

+Sets policy on whether to enforce projects keys.
+The values 'on' or 'off' are valid.

+### obs_configuration_download_on_demand_on_off

+Sets policy on whether download on demand is permitted.
+The values 'on' or 'off' are valid.

+### obs_configuration_download_url

+Sets download url made available in the web user interface within the built package.
+Either unset, or a URI is valid.

+### obs_configration_main_url

+Sets the main url made available in the web user interface.
+A valid URI should be set.

+### obs_configuration_admin_email

+Sets the admin email.
+Should be a valid email address.

+### obs_configuration_cleanup_empty_projects_on_off

+Sets policy on whether OBS should perform a cleanup of empty projects.
+The values 'on' or 'off' are valid

+### obs_configuration_cleanup_after_days

+Sets the number of days before project cleanup.
+An integer value is valid.

+### obs_configuration_disable_publish_for_branches_on_off

+Sets policy on whether to disable publishing for branches.
+The values 'on' or 'off' are valid

+### obs_server_architectures

+Provides a list of architectures supported by the OBS instance, provided as a UML list. e.g.
+obs_service_architectures:
+  - x86_64

 ### obs_cert_path

 Path to a certificate for the web server to use.
 Disables self-signed certificate generation when set.